 The heartleaf philodendron, also called the sweetheart plant, is known for its glossy, heart-shaped leaves.
 This plant has a vining and trailing habit that makes it perfect for an elevated display or hanging basket.

-These plants prefer bright indirect or diffused sunlight, and too much direct light can burn their leaves.
+These plants love warm temperature ranges and prefer bright indirect or diffused sunlight, and too much direct light can burn their leaves.
 This makes them a great choice for hanging in front of an east-facing window.

 11) Fiddle Leaf Fig (Ficus lyrata)